opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/obs_bucket.md

 * `tags` - (Optional) A mapping of tags to assign to the bucket.
 Each tag is represented by one key-value pair.

-* `enabled` - (Optional) Enable versioning.
+* `versioning` - (Optional) Set to `true` to enable versioning.
 Once you version-enable a bucket, it can never return to an unversioned state.
 You can, however, suspend versioning on that bucket.
 If omitted, during bucket creation it will be in `Disabled` state.